Direct Answer

 • Visual search can help when text is only part of the question.
 A traveler may translate a label first, then use reverse image search to learn more about the object.

-Is camera translation accurate apps compared
+Camera translation accuracy apps compared

 Camera translation apps vary by language support, offline features, and image handling.
 For broader photo tasks, the same user may also need translation from saved images, not only live camera scanning.